Allen Lowrie

 Allen Lowrie (10 October 1948 - 30 August 2021) was a Western Australian botanist.
 He was recognised for his expertise on the genera Drosera and Stylidium.

 Lowrie, originally a businessman and inventor, first experienced the carnivorous flora of Western Australia in the late sixties and studied it as an amateur.
 Over time, his hobby turned into a profession and Lowrie discovered and described numerous species (especially Drosera, Byblis and Utricularia), partly together with Neville Marchant.
-From 1987 to 1998 he published Carnivorous Plants of Australia in three volumes; a fourth is in the making.
+From 1987 to 1998 he published Carnivorous Plants of Australia in three volumes.
+A completely revised second edition, entitled Carnivorous Plants of Australia Magnum Opus was published in 2014.